nozzlegear/ShopifySharp/readme.md

 You're going to be asking yourself all of these questions when you try to build an app for the Shopify store:

+-   What on earth is GraphQL and how do I use it with .NET?
 -   How can I charge my users when they use my app?
--   What in the world is an embedded app?
+-   What is an embedded app?
 -   How should I be using Shopify's redirect URLs?
 -   When should I be using a proxy page?
 -   Am I dealing with webhooks the right way?